 The valuation of community assets can be established by:

 - agreement of the parties

 - by the testimony of the parties, or

 - by the testimony of a qualified expert

-Sometimes times, valuation of assets make requires experts including but
+Sometimes times, valuation of assets make requires experts including but not limited:

 - Forensic accountant

 - Real Estate Appraiser